capaldid/DLMRI/README.md

 The DL-Vent code to run test image and model are provided.

 ```
-src\code     - main code
+src\DLMRI_DCNN.zip     - main code
 ```

-The trained model can be downloaded from [here](https://github.com/capaldid/DLMRI/).
+The trained model can be received from the corresponding author upon request.

 ## Citation

 ```
 @article{capaldi2020DLVentMRI,
-  title={Technical Note: Evaluation of Audiovisual Biofeedback Smartphone Application for Respiratory Monitoring in Radiation Oncology},
+  title={Pulmonary Ventilation Maps Generated with Free-breathing Proton MRI and a Deep Convolutional Neural Network},
   author={Capaldi, Dante PI and Guo, Fumin and Xing, Lei and Parraga, Grace},
   journal={Radiology},
-  year={Accepted with Revisions},
+  year={2020},
   publisher={Radiological Society of North America}
 }
 ```